Gabriel Chodos

-Gabriel Chodos is an American pianist who has performed throughout the United States, Europe, Japan and Israel.
+Gabriel Chodos was an American pianist who had performed throughout the United States, Europe, Japan and Israel.

 Education

 Chodos's principal teacher was Aube Tzerko, a student of Schnabel.
 He also studied piano with Leonard Shure at the Aspen Music Festival, Josef Dichler in Vienna, and Carlo Zecchi in Salzburg.

 Mr. Chodos holds a Master's degree in Music from UCLA and a Diploma in Piano from the Akademie fur Musik and darstellende Kunst in Vienna.

-He also studied theory with Leonard Stein, a former assistant of Schoenberg, and holds an undergraduate degree in Philosophy from the University of California at Los Angeles, being elected to Phi Beta Kappa.
+He also studied theory with Leonard Stein, a former assistant of Schoenberg, and holds an undergraduate degree in philosophy from the University of California at Los Angeles, being elected to Phi Beta Kappa.

 Career

 Chodos is a winner of the Concert Artists Guild competition in New York.
 Chodos also received a Fulbright Scholarship, Martha Baird Rockefeller grants, and a Solo Recitalist grant from the National Endowment for the Arts.

 He has performed as soloist with the Chicago Symphony Orchestra, the Radio Philharmonic Orchestra of Holland, the Jerusalem Symphony Orchestra, and the Aspen Chamber Symphony.
 Mr. Chodos performed at the 92nd Street Y, Alice Tully Hall, Merkin Hall, Symphony Hall, and the Library of Congress.

 In recent years Chodos's performances of works by Schubert, Brahms and Chopin have been broadcast nationwide by National Public Radio.
 He has recorded for Fleur de Son, Victor/Japan, CRI, Orion, and Centaur.